Debugging GPU Code

 When you are debugging on the GPU, you have two options for running to the cursor location.
 The commands for both options are available on the shortcut menu of the code editor.

 The Run to Cursor command runs your app until it reaches the cursor location and then breaks.
 This does not imply that the current thread runs to the cursor; rather, it means that the first thread that reaches the cursor point triggers the break.
-For more information, see How to: Run to the Cursor Location.
+See Start, Break, Step, Run through Code, and Stop Debugging in Visual Studio

 The Run Current Tile to Cursor command runs your app until all of the threads in the current tile reach the cursor and then breaks.